Place names of Palestine: History

 With the establishment of Israel, in parts of Palestine, many place names have since been Hebraized or are referred to by their revived Biblical names.
 In some cases, even sites with only Arabic names and no pre-existing ancient Hebrew names or associations have been given new Hebrew names.

+Preservation

+A systematic study of place-names showed very high levels of pre-modern name preservation rates along the Eastern Mediterranean highland chain, primarily of site names, and oronyms.
 The preservation of place names "with amazing consistency" is noted by Yohanan Aharoni in The Land of the Bible (1979).
 He attributes this continuity to the common Semitic background of Palestine's local inhabitants throughout the ages, and the fact that place names tended to reflect extant agricultural features at the site in question.
+According to Aharoni, 190 out of the 475 placenames in the southern Levant may be identified based on name preservation.
+Ahituv wrote that out of the 358 placenames referenced in the Book of Joshua, he was able to identify 149 (41%) of them using this method.
+On the same time, out of the 450 names mentioned, names from Second Temple, Mishnaic, and Talmudic sources, roughly 75% have been preserved.

 According to Uzi Leibner, this preservation of names is "a function of continuity of settlement at the site itself, or at least in the immediate region", and most of the sites in question were inhabited during the Byzantine and Middle Islamic periods.

+A study of place-name preservation between Jerusalem and Jaffa (1550–2000 CE), found that the lowest levels of preservation of recorded toponyms were in the lowlands (20–25%), while the highlands were characterized by much higher preservation rate of 40–60%.

 Linguistic roots

 Water sources

 Agricultural features are common to roots of place names in Palestine.
 For example, some place names incorporate the Semitic root for "spring" or "cistern", such as Beersheba or Bir as 'Saba, ("be'er" and "bir" meaning "well" in Hebrew and Arabic respectively) and En Gedi or 'Ayn Jeddi ("en" and "'ayn" meaning "spring" in Hebrew and Arabic respectively).